FAQ

 Tokenomics?

 Chainlife will have an early mint stage for Enso and FOCUS token holders, called the 'Zen.
 Mint'.
 After which, the mint will be public.
-The cost is the same for both periods: 0.08 Eth per mint.
+The cost is the same for both periods: 0.0275 Eth per mint (initially .08 Eth per token, airdrops of additional tokens to owners result in a cost per token to be about .0275 Eth).

 Secondary royalties: 7% (5% artist, 2% platform).
 Chainlife cannot exist on any existing platform's infrastructure.
 Because on-chain data must be read, new images rendered, and new traits calculated with every transfer and level shift Chainlife's API is more demanding than most per-token, and it requires management.
 Without a large project supporting it, it wouldn't be self-sufficient.
 Chainlife must be the project that supports the platform - which can and will be used for other experimental games and artwork by Matto (& frens!).